mikovsky/ph-server/docs/solution_proposal.md

         -   [x] delete all its repositories from database

--   [ ] Repositories
+-   [x] Repositories
-    -   [ ] get all repositories from database - GET /api/repositories
+    -   [x] get all repositories from database - GET /api/repositories
-    -   [ ] get all users repositories from database - GET /api/repositories/:username
+    -   [x] get all users repositories from database - GET /api/repositories/:username
+    -   [x] force fetch of users repositories - GET /api/repositories/refresh/:username

+## Task Scheduler
+-   [ ] Repository Fetcher Task
+    -   [ ] Fetch repositories for all users registered in database every 10 minutes
+    -   [ ] Store repositories in database